What is Italy's political crisis all about?

 His M5S partners dislike the euro but no longer plan to hold a referendum on the single currency.

 However, the euro is very much on the populists' agenda, because they promise a renegotiation of key eurozone agreements, such as the Stability and Growth Pact and the Fiscal Compact.
+Those pacts commit states to budget discipline and strict targets set by Brussels.

 They want to shift EU priorities away from free-market liberalism, towards social welfare.